Why You Need the RIGHT Supplies?

 I searched for over 20 hours on Amazon for the best products that are reasonably priced.
 I created a list below with Amazon links to options for items that I would recommend.
 In addition, I have personally used almost all of the items listed.

-**Physician Zen is reader-supported.
+**Zen Productivity is reader-supported.
 When you buy through links on this site, we may earn a small affiliate commission with no additional charges to you.
 Learn more

 The work space depicted in this post will feature the most fundamental workspace that should work for most medical students and resident physicians.
 However if you are a seasoned attending and have a lot of books or physical files that have accumulated over time, you may need more bookcases, larger desk, or multiple cabinets.
 I would suggest though, that you trim down on on all physical items that you do not need in your workspace as you go through this process.
 See if you can only keep in your workspace what you truly need and things that actually help your productivity, not hinder it.